easypanel-io/website/docs/05-templates/gitea/index.md

 ## Description

 Gitea is a community managed lightweight code hosting solution written in Go.
-It is published under the MIT license.
+Gitea runs anywhere Go can compile for: Windows, macOS, Linux, ARM, etc.Gitea has low minimal requirements and can run on an inexpensive Raspberry Pi

 ## Links